Healthy Homes Assessment Kingsley-Chatham

 Draught Stopping Kingsley-Chatham

-If a draught could be felt from unreasonable gaps or holes that it requirements to be sealed.
+If a draught can be felt from unreasonable gaps or holes, it needs to be closed.

 What are unreasonable gaps and holes?